Southern strategy: Willie Horton attack ads

 During the 1988 presidential election, the Willie Horton attack ads run against Democratic candidate Michael Dukakis built upon the Southern Strategy in a campaign that reinforced the notion that Republicans best represent conservative whites with traditional values.
-Lee Atwater and Roger Ailes worked on the campaign as George H. W. Bush's political strategists.
+Lee Atwater and Roger Ailes worked on the campaign as Bush's political strategists.
 Upon seeing a favorable New Jersey focus group response to the Horton strategy, Atwater recognized that an implicit racial appeal could work outside of the Southern states.
 The subsequent ads featured Horton's mugshot and played on fears of black criminals.
 Atwater said of the strategy: "By the time we're finished, they're going to wonder whether Willie Horton is Dukakis' running mate".
 Al Gore was the first to use the Willie Horton prison furlough against Dukakis and—like the Bush campaign—would not mention race.
 The Bush campaign claimed they were initially made aware of the Horton issue via the Gore campaign's use of the subject.
 Bush initially hesitated to use the Horton campaign strategy, but the campaign saw it as a wedge issue to harm Dukakis who was struggling against Democratic rival Jesse Jackson.

 In addition to presidential campaigns, subsequent Republican campaigns for the House of Representatives and Senate in the South employed the Southern Strategy.
-During his 1990 re-election campaign, Jesse Helms attacked his opponent's alleged support of "racial quotas", most notably through an ad in which a white person's hands are seen crumpling a letter indicating that he was denied a job because of the color of his skin.

 New York Times opinion columnist Bob Herbert wrote in 2005: "The truth is that there was very little that was subconscious about the G.O.P.'s relentless appeal to racist whites.
 Tired of losing elections, it saw an opportunity to renew itself by opening its arms wide to white voters who could never forgive the Democratic Party for its support of civil rights and voting rights for blacks".
 Aistrup described the transition of the Southern Strategy saying that it has "evolved from a states' rights, racially conservative message to one promoting in the Nixon years, vis-à-vis the courts, a racially conservative interpretation of civil rights laws—including opposition to busing.
 With the ascendancy of Reagan, the Southern Strategy became a national strategy that melded race, taxes, anticommunism, and religion".

 Some analysts viewed the 1990s as the apogee of Southernization or the Southern Strategy, given that the Democratic President Bill Clinton and Vice President Al Gore were from the South as were Congressional leaders on both sides of the aisle.
 During the end of Nixon's presidency, the Senators representing the former Confederate states in the 93rd Congress were primarily Democrats.
 During the beginning of Bill Clinton's presidency twenty years later in the 103rd Congress, this was still the case.